We support entrepreneurs that boldly reshape mobility.

 Chris has spent his career working with both emerging companies and large incumbents in the venture and mobility ecosystems.
-He is particularly interested in innovators that are reshaping large industries, and he enjoys lending his experience to support founders operating across such themes as supply chain transformation, automation & workforce efficiency, and the future of commerce & trade.
+He is particularly interested in innovators that are reshaping large industries, and he enjoys lending his experience to support founders operating across such areas as supply chain transformation, enterprise software, data & analytics, digital infrastructure, and AI & automation.

-Chris currently serves on the board of directors of three Fontinalis portfolio companies, Chain.io, FreightWaves, and Karamba Security, and is a Board Observer for Highland Electric.
-Chris previously served on the board of directors of TransLoc (acquired by Ford Smart Mobility in 2018), as a board observer of Synovia Solutions (acquired by CalAmp in 2019).
-He also worked closely with the firm’s investment in Telogis (acquired by Verizon in 2016).
+Chris currently serves on the board of directors of two Fontinalis portfolio companies, Chain.io and FreightWaves, and is a board observer for Highland Electric Fleets and Karamba Security.
+Chris previously served on the board of directors of TransLoc (acquired by Ford Smart Mobility) and as a board observer of Synovia Solutions (acquired by CalAmp).
+He has also worked closely with many of the firm’s other investments, including Telogis (acquired by Verizon), Postmates (acquired by Uber), and Turo.